JamalMays6/Devices-Exposed-to-the-Internet/README.md

 🧠 Insight: Because there were no failed logins for labuser, it's unlikely the account was guessed or brute-forced.
 This behavior is consistent with known, authorized access.

 ---
+## 🧪 Account Integrity Check

-🧪 Next, we validated the integrity of the legitimate account being used "labuser" to rule out any signs of compromise.
+Next, we validated the integrity of the legitimate account being used "labuser" to rule out any signs of compromise.

 First, we checked whether this account had experienced any failed login attempts.
 The result showed zero failures, which suggests that: